Alluxio/alluxio/docs/en/operation/Admin-CLI.md

 ### backup

-The `backup` command creates a backup of Alluxio metadata.
-By default, this is the '$ALLUXIO_HOME/alluxio_backups' on the primary Alluxio Master.
+The `backup` command backs up all Alluxio metadata to the backup directory configured on the leader master.

-Back up to the default backup folder (this default can be configured by setting `alluxio.master.backup.directory`)
+Back up to the default backup folder `/alluxio_backups` of the root under storage system.
+This default backup directory can be configured by setting `alluxio.master.backup.directory`.
 ```
 ./bin/alluxio fsadmin backup
-Successfully backed up journal to /opt/alluxio/alluxio_backups/alluxio-backup-2019-06-13-1560446387260.gz
+Successfully backed up journal to hdfs://host:port/alluxio_backups/alluxio-backup-2018-5-29-1527644810.gz
 ```
+Note that the user running the `backup` command need to have write permission to the backup folder of root under storage system.

-Back up to a specific directory in the under storage.
+Back up to a specific directory in the root under storage system.
 ```
 ./bin/alluxio fsadmin backup /alluxio/special_backups
-Successfully backed up journal to hdfs://mycluster/alluxio/special_backups/alluxio-backup-2018-5-29-1527644810.gz
+Successfully backed up journal to hdfs://host:port/alluxio/special_backups/alluxio-backup-2018-5-29-1527644810.gz
 ```

 Back up to a specific directory on the leading master's local filesystem.
 ```
 ./bin/alluxio fsadmin backup /opt/alluxio/backups/ --local